The Rural Areas

 In 1980, the Montgomery County Council made one of the most significant land-use decisions in county history by creating what we call the Agricultural Reserve.
 Heralded as one of the best examples of land conservation policies in the country, the Agricultural Reserve encompasses 93,000 acres – almost a third of the county’s land resources – along the county’s northern, western, and eastern borders.

 The Agricultural Reserve and its accompanying Master Plan and zoning elements were designed to protect farmland and agriculture.
-Along with a sustained commitment to agriculture through the county’s Agricultural Services Division, the combination of tools helps retain more than 500 farms that contribute millions of dollars to Montgomery County’s annual economy.
+Along with a sustained commitment to agriculture through the county’s Office of Agriculture, the combination of tools helps retain more than 500 farms that contribute millions of dollars to Montgomery County’s annual economy.
 This is a notable achievement in an area so close to the nation’s capital, where development pressure remains perpetual and intense.

 Creating a BLT easement can provide additional compensation to a landowner who can demonstrate that his or her land is capable of residential development and agrees to forgo that development and terminate the approved waste disposal system associated with the lot.